129th Rescue Wing

-The 129th Rescue Wing (129 RQW) is a unit of the California Air National Guard, stationed at Moffett Federal Airfield in Sunnyvale, California.
-The wing is equipped with the HC-130J Combat King II and the HH-60G Pave Hawk helicopter.
+The 129th Rescue Wing is a unit of the California Air National Guard, stationed at Moffett Federal Airfield in Sunnyvale, California.
+The wing is equipped with the HC-130J Combat King II and the HH-60W Jolly Green II helicopter.
 If activated to federal service, the wing is assigned to the United States Air Force's Air Combat Command (ACC).

-Overview
+Mission

 Located in the heart of Silicon Valley, the 129th Rescue Wing's mission is to train and prepare to perform its wartime mission of combat search and rescue anywhere in the world.
 The unit also works closely with the Coast Guard and various civil agencies on state missions.
-Equipped with HC-130J Combat King II variants of the C-130 Hercules, HH-60G Pave Hawk rescue helicopters, and the Guardian Angel Weapon System (GAWS), the 129th has performed a wide variety of civilian search and rescue missions, including distressed persons aboard ships, lost or injured hikers, and medical evacuations.
+Equipped with HC-130J Combat King II variants of the C-130 Hercules, HH-60W Jolly Green II rescue helicopters, and the Guardian Angel Weapon System (GAWS), the 129th has performed a wide variety of civilian search and rescue missions, including distressed persons aboard ships, lost or injured hikers, and medical evacuations.

 The primary mission is to prepare for wartime taskings as specified by applicable gaining commands.
 The peacetime mission is under the control of the Governor of California.
 Upon mobilization, the primary specified mission is combat search and rescue (CSAR).
 When directed by the California State Office of Emergency Services (OES) and/or the Department of Defense (DoD), the mission is to provide disaster relief support as required.
 This includes search and rescue (SAR) assistance to civil authorities, to include International Civil Aeronautics Organization (ICAO) signatories, and foreign governments.

 Federal Mission (United States Air Force): Train, prepare and conduct worldwide combat search and rescue operations, over land or water, in both hostile and permissive environments.
 The 129th Rescue Wing also provides Agile Combat Support capabilities to Combatant Commanders.

 State Mission (California Air National Guard): Support the Governor's office during state emergencies and contingencies by providing a wide range of capabilities, to include specialized search/rescue, aerial fire-fighting and Counter-Drug.